-Part 2A of the 1990 Act defines “contaminated land”, and provides for the Secretary of State to issue guidance on how local authorities should determine which land is contaminated land and which is not.Section 78A(2): “contaminated land” is any land which appears to the local authority whose area it is situated to be in such condition, by reason of substances in, on or under the land that – (a) significant harm is being caused or there is a significant possibility of such harm being caused or pollution of controlled waters is being or is likely to be caused to people or other receptors.
+Part 2A of the 1990 Act defines “contaminated land”, and provides for the Secretary of State to issue guidance on how local authorities should determine which land is contaminated land and which is not.Section 78A(2): “contaminated land” is any land which appears to the local authority in whose area it is situated to be in such a condition, by reason of substances in, on or under the land that – (a) significant harm is being caused or there is a significant possibility of such harm being caused; or (b) significant pollution of controlled waters is being caused, or there is a significant possibility of such pollution being caused.

-Land that has been polluted or contaminated will not necessarily fall within the above legal definition of contaminated land; most will be investigated as part of a planning conditions.
+Land that has been polluted or contaminated will not necessarily fall within the above legal definition of contaminated land; most sites will be assessed and investigated as part of the Planning process.

-There are three areas in Slough that have been determined as contaminated land:
+There are three sites in Slough that have been determined as contaminated land:

 Remediation works have been carried out at:

 The developer's guide has been issued to assist developers, agents and consultants involved in the development of land that may be contaminated as a result of historical land use.

 The council holds significant environmental records. both in hard copies and electronic format, regarding potential contamination within the borough.
 The Environmental Quality Team offers a standard Environmental Search for sites, which includes a search of our databases, records and GIS system and providing a response to a maximum of five standard questions.
 Information is provided in a report, and is available in various formats.

 The standard charge for an Environmental Search Report has increased to £190, valid from 1st April 2018.
 This sum is payable by cheque to Slough Borough Council.
 Fees for more detailed searches are charged by the hour on a case by case basis.
 For more information please email the Contaminated Land Officer: email@example.com or call 01753 875810.